signalfx/signalfx-agent/docs/pguidance/agent-install-config-mgmt.md

 3. In `agent.yaml`, add additional properties such as monitors and observers.
 To learn more about all the available configuration options, see the [Agent Configuration Schema](../config-schema.md).
 4. In your agent container, copy `agent.yaml` to the directory `/etc/signalfx/`.
-5. If you have the Docker API available through the conventional UNIX domain socket, mount it so you can use the [docker-container-stats](../monitors/docker-container-stats.md) monitor.
+5. If you have the Docker API available through the conventional *nix domain socket, mount it so you can use the [docker-container-stats](../monitors/docker-container-stats.md) monitor.
 6. To determine the agent version you want to run, see [SignalFx Smart Agent Releases](https://github.com/signalfx/signalfx-agent/releases).
    Unless SignalFx advises you to do otherwise, choose the latest version.